 .
 Use smaller plates.

 Eating healthy is no guarantee you’ll lose weight.
-Calories and portion sizes still matter to some degree.
+Calories and portion size still matter to some degree.
 Make smart food choices but be aware of how much you’re eating too.

 Independent. “‘Health foods’ contributing to obesity crisis because we eat more, study finds”